Health Professions Educator Graduate Academic Certificate Program

 NRS 303: Professional Role Formation

-2-unit didactic course with optional 2 unit lab/practicum experience
+2-unit didactic course with required 2-unit lab/practicum experience

 Course description: This course explores the role of an educator in both academic and service settings.
 Topics include role expectations, legal and regulatory issues, professional ethics, educational scholarship, individual Differences, creating a safe and effective learning environment, and lifelong learning.
 Placements for students who elect to take the optional practicum are arranged in a wide variety of settings, including within academic programs and service settings.